Spliffy/spliffy/README.md

 it just creates a new ItemVersion with the new hash.

 But, to avoid uploading all the blobs over and over again we check if the server already has the blob (identifying it by its hash) with an OPTIONS request.
-If a file has had a small change most of the blobs will alreay be on the server.
+If a file has had a small change most of the blobs will already be on the server.
 But a file can have 1000's of blobs, and we don't want to do 1000's of OPTIONs requests.
 So we take advantage of the fact that blobs are immutable and last forever we cache the existence of remote blobs (with JdbcHashCache) and check that first

 To download files we use the local file as a BlobStore (with FileBlobStore).
 This parses the local file so it knows what blobs it has, then uses that as the primary blob store, and the remote server